"First Step Blues":

 to your own life.
 If that's going to be you, how much time will you have for the terrible trio?
 Possibly not

 much, right?
-The only person with the authority to Don't, Can't, or Should you is you...unless you cede that authority to someone else.
+The only person with real authority to Don't, Can't, or Should you is yourself...unless you cede that authority to someone else.

 Particularly at this stage of your life, "should" you be doing that?

-Sure, some things you try probably won't pan out the way you expect: well, boo-hoo, right?
+Sure, some things you try may not pan out the way you expect.
+Well, boo-hoo, right?
 Besides, what looks like failure right now might with some tinkering morph into something even better than your original quest.